 While this process is underway, we support all CV employees being permitted to work at home until a decision can be made based on all the relevant medical information.

 Again, if you are in this category and are concerned about any instruction or possible instruction to attend the workplace, please contact your union rep or branch locally for advice and assistance.

 Pregnant women and new mothers

-The law requires employers to consider, when conducting risk assessments, the risks to employees who are pregnant or new mothers (those who have given birth in the previous six months) and to suspend them on full pay if it is impossible to avoid risks to their health and safety.
-Pregnant women continue to be included in the Government’s list of those who are clinically vulnerable and are not currently part of the vaccination programme, although it is recognised that some pregnant women at high exposure risk or with underlying medical conditions should potentially be vaccinated on balance of risks and after consultation with their GP.
+The law requires employers to consider, when conducting risk assessments, the risks to employees who are pregnant or new mothers (those who have given birth in the previous six months) and to suspend them on full pay if it is impossible to avoid risks to their health & safety.
+Pregnant women continue to be included in the Government’s list of those who are clinically vulnerable and are currently advised to receive either the Pfizer or Moderna vaccine.
+Recent evidence has shown that 90,000 pregnant women have been vaccinated with these vaccines and no safety concerns have been identified.